Ferdinand Lee Barnett (Chicago): Municipal court judgeship controversy

 In 1906, Barnett was nominated as a judge in the new Municipal Court of Chicago, the first black candidate for a judgeship in Illinois.
 Barnett lost the election by 304 votes due to a lack of support by white and black Republicans.
 In the campaign for the position, Barnett did not gain the full support of black ministers, particularly Archibald J. Cary.
 They were angry that his wife Ida B. Wells supported gambling kingpin Bob Motts's Pekin Theatre – which was converted from a saloon.
 Barnett was initially declared winner, but the results were reviewed and Barnett became the only one of 27 Republican candidates rejected.
 If he had been elected, Barnett would have been the second black judge in a court of record after Robert Heberton Terrell of Washington, D.C.

 Return to private practice and death

 Barnett left the position of assistant state's attorney in 1910, turning to private practice where he advocated for African-American rights.
 He often worked pro bono, focusing on employment discrimination and criminal cases.
 In 1917, he was a candidate for alderman of the second ward in Chicago.
 His most best remembered case was the defense with attorneys Robert M. McMurdy and Cowen of "Chicken Joe" Campbell.
 Although Campbell was convicted for the murder of Odelle B. Allen, his death sentence was commuted to life imprisonment by Governor Frank O. Lowden on April 12, 1918.

 In the 1920s, Barnett and his wife supported Marcus Garvey and the Universal Negro Improvement Association.
 In the 1920s and 1930s, Barnett began to support the Democratic Party.

-Barnett died on March 11, 1936.
+Barnett died aged 84 on March 11, 1936.
 He was buried alongside Ida B. Wells at Oak Woods Cemetery in Chicago.